play_arrow

 Imputation—sin nature passed on in the DNA of all descendants

-This inherited moral decay includes:
+This inherited moral corruption consists of:

-This condition is referred to as “sin” (Romans 6:12, 6:14, 6:17; Romans 7:5-17), “the flesh” (Galatians 5:17, 5:24), “lust” (James 1:14-15), “the body of sin” (Romans 6:6), “ignorance,” “blindness of heart,” “alienation from the life of God” (Ephesians 4:18-19).
+It is called “sin” (Romans 6:12, Rom.
+6:14, Rom.
+6:17; Rom.
+7:5-17), the “flesh” (Galatians 5:17, Gal.
+5:24), “lust” (James 1:14-15), the “body of sin” (Romans 6:6), “ignorance,” “blindness of heart,” “alienation from the life of God” (Ephesians 4:18-19).

 Written by: tnjrorg